The green guide to visiting Helsinki - NewsBreak

 Traditional Finnish fishing cottage meets patented off-grid technology at MajaMaja, which became an overnight phenomenon for its eco-retreat on the inner Helsinki archipelago.

-Conceived by architect Pekka Littow, the “little house” is fitted with a mezzanine bedroom, solar power kitchenette, closed-loop water system using collected rainwater, and bespoke foldable furniture - for maximum space efficiency.
+Conceived by architect Pekka Littow, the “little house” is fitted with a mezzanine bedroom, solar-powered kitchenette, closed-loop water system using collected rainwater, and bespoke foldable furniture for maximum space efficiency.

-Meanwhile, in the heart of Helsinki’s downtown Design District, “it all started from disposable bath slippers”, says Hotel St. George’s Head of Wellbeing Linda Ekholm.
-The small ‘step’ of introducing durable, washable alternatives (“which may not be as pretty… but last up to four times as long”), set the path of sustainability for the city’s most stylish hotel: a reimagined former printing house, complete with 300-piece contemporary art collection, glass-ceiling Wintergarden cocktail bar and mosaic-tiled pool.
+Meanwhile, in the heart of Helsinki’s downtown Design District, “It all started from disposable bath slippers,” says Hotel St George’s head of wellbeing Linda Ekholm.
+The small step of introducing durable, washable alternatives (“which may not be as pretty, but last up to four times as long”), set the path of sustainability for the city’s most stylish hotel: a reimagined former printing house, complete with 300-piece contemporary art collection, glass-ceilinged Wintergarden cocktail bar, and mosaic-tiled pool.

-Besides its eco-certified renovation, daily efforts include reusing left-over fruit from the bar for making snacks, collaboration with the ResQ app - to minimise waste from their marvellous in-house bakery - and equipping guests with SodaStreams.
-If anywhere could pull-off a reusable slipper, it’s the St George.
+Besides its eco-certified renovation, daily efforts include reusing leftover fruit from the bar for making snacks; collaboration with the ResQ app to minimise waste from its marvellous in-house bakery; and equipping guests with SodaStream machines.
+If anywhere can pull off a reusable slipper, it’s the St George.

 Eat

-‘Walk the walk’ has never been more apt than at Nolla, Helsinki’s first zero-waste restaurant, led by a team intent on industry reinvention.
-No detail has been overlooked: citrus zest is collected from local juice bars, kitchen waste is donated to ‘Lauri’, the dining-room composter (whose output is donated to the restaurant’s suppliers), while serving plates are made from waste clay and water glasses cut from bottles reclaimed from the Presidential Palace.
+“Walk the walk” has never been more apt than at Nolla, Helsinki’s first zero-waste restaurant, led by a team intent on industry reinvention.
+No detail has been overlooked: citrus zest is collected from local juice bars, kitchen waste is donated to “Lauri”, the dining-room composter (whose output is donated to the restaurant’s suppliers), and serving plates are made from waste clay, while water glasses are cut from bottles reclaimed from the Presidential Palace.

-The surprising menu, meanwhile, reveals the majestic confluence of its three founding chefs: Southern European meets modern Serbian, with an evolving menu that might include sourdough gnocchi with blue cheese and wild herb chimichurri, chased up by buckwheat milk ice cream, carrot compote and buckwheat cake.
-And above all, conscience here comes with conviviality: starting with a half pint from the in-house brewery.
+The surprising menu, meanwhile, reveals the majestic confluence of Nolla’s three founding chefs.
+Southern European meets modern Serbian, with an evolving menu that might include sourdough gnocchi with blue cheese and wild herb chimichurri, followed with buckwheat milk ice cream, carrot compote and buckwheat cake.
+And above all, conscience here comes with conviviality – starting with half a pint from the in-house brewery.

-Other eco-oriented options in the city include fine-dining Ora restaurant, from chef Sasu Laukkonen, whose no-exceptions Finnish ingredients have commonly travelled only a few miles to reach the kitchen.
-And then there’s Way Bakery, an unmissable coffee-bakery-eatery spot the in up-and-coming Kallio neighbourhood, guided by local produce and sustainability.
+Other eco-oriented options in the city include the fine-dining Ora restaurant, from chef Sasu Laukkonen, whose no-exceptions Finnish ingredients have commonly travelled only a few miles to reach the kitchen.
+And then there’s Way Bakery, an unmissable coffee-bakery-eatery spot in the up-and-coming Kallio neighbourhood, guided by local produce and sustainability.

 Do